 • Crime Victims’ Compensation Fund Payment

 • Victim Awareness Class Completion (if applicable)

 • DNA Sample (if there is a past or present felony conviction)

 • Executive Deputy Secretary Certification (CERT) (final review of a violent inmate’s file.
 Must be done to verify all legal requirements for parole release have been met.
 Release orders may only be issued after the Executive Deputy Secretary has signed this certification.)

 • Approved Home Plan

 • Release Orders from the Parole Board

-• Release Date from the Department of Corrections
+• Release Date from the Department of Corrections' Institutional Parole Office

 Parole Release into the Community from Incarceration

-Releases are processed by the Department of Corrections (DOC), not the Parole Board.
+Releases are processed by the Department of Corrections' (DOC) Institutional Parole Office - NOT the Parole Board.
 Neither the Parole Board or the DOC provides exact release dates to the general public, even if those requesting the information are family members, loved ones or friends.
 The DOC provides this date to the inmate him/herself, who then has the responsibility to let family and friends know the date to arrange for transportation.
 Incarcerated individuals often ask family members or friends to contact the Parole Board to see if an exact date can be obtained, but the exact date is not provided to protect the safety and security of both the inmate being released as well as the home provider.